Kobayashi2501/AK-High-Dimensional-Projection-Structural-Theory/README.md

-# 🌐 AK High-Dimensional Projection Structural Theory (v4.5)
+# 🌐 AK High-Dimensional Projection Structural Theory (v5.0)

 ## ✨ Overview
-This repository presents the **Version 4.5** of the **AK High-Dimensional Projection Structural Theory (AK-HDPST)**.
+This repository presents **Version 5.0** of the **AK High-Dimensional Projection Structural Theory (AK-HDPST)**.
 AK-HDPST is a universal, categorical–topological framework for resolving complex mathematical structures by **lifting problems into structured high-dimensional spaces**.

+v5.0 introduces Langlands-type functorial degeneration, motivic Ext-collapse, and AI-assisted persistent classification.
-v4.5 introduces derived category interpretations and mirror symmetry structures, and integrates the complete proof strategy for **global regularity of the 3D incompressible Navier–Stokes equations**.
+It integrates the complete proof strategy for **global regularity of the 3D incompressible Navier–Stokes equations** and expands to arithmetic, noncommutative, and mirror symmetry settings.

 ## 📌 Motivation
 > “Unsolvable problems may simply lack sufficient dimension.”